MakeContributions/DSA/CONTRIBUTING.md

 ## Where to go from here?

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!

+This project is really amazing for gaining suitable skillsets!